 Are Trans Fats?

 Trans fats are created when manufacturers turn liquid oils into solid fats through a process called hydrogenation — originally developed to replace harmful saturated fats and increase the shelf life of baked goods.
 Unfortunately, hydrogenation alters many of the oils’ unsaturated fatty acids, making them more saturated.
 Since 2006, the US Food and Drug Administration (FDA) has required food manufacturers to display the amount of trans fats on all of their product labels.

 Kinds of Foods Contain Trans Fats?

-Many foods, such as chips and crackers, certain brands of popcorn, and commercially baked products such as cookies, pies, and cakes contain trans fats.
+Some foods, such as chips and crackers, certain brands of popcorn, and commercially baked products such as cookies, pies, and cakes still contain trans fats.
 Try to avoid these foods and focus instead on those that contain healthy fats, such as extra-virgin olive and canola oils.

 Can I Find the Trans-Fat Number on a Nutrition Facts panel?

 The trans-fat number is listed on the Nutrition Facts panel after Total Fat and Saturated Fat, but only if the product contains 0.5 grams or more per serving.
-In other words, the product can claim it has 0% trans fats if it contains less than 0.5 grams per serving, so be sure to check for hydrogenated or partially hydrogenated oils in the ingredients list if you’re trying to steer clear of trans fats altogether.
+In other words, the product can claim it has 0 grams of trans fats if it contains less than 0.5 grams per serving.
+Be sure to check for hydrogenated or partially hydrogenated oils in the ingredients list if you’re trying to steer clear of trans fats altogether.